-The City of Littleton has seen increased taxes paid from 2012 through 2014; these increases are primarily a result of increased sales taxes.
+The City of Littleton has seen increased taxes paid from 2014 through 2016; these increases are primarily a result of increased sales taxes.
 Tax revenue also includes franchise fees collected by the City.
 Both sales tax and franchise fees disproportionally benefit the citizens of the City, as they can be significantly sourced from outside of the City's boundaries (i.e. citizens of other communities' spending money within the City of Littleton).
-Compared to the City's peer group, taxes per citizen are lower by over 10%.
+Compared to the City's peer group, taxes per citizen are lower by 1.7%.